-You will find a range of information and advice here that you may find useful when considering a move towards delivering an event online.
+This page hosts a range of information and advice that you may find useful when considering a move towards delivering an event online.

 To further support the industry to go digital, we'd like to hear from you on how best we can help, including whether to establish a digital forum to share insight and best practice.
 Email us at firstname.lastname@example.org and share your thoughts.